People

 Many employees have chosen to spend their career with us and progressed through the company.

 The attraction and retention of talented pub and kitchen managers are important for any hospitality business.
-As the table below demonstrates, the retention of managers has improved, even during the pandemic.
+As the table below demonstrates, the retention of managers has, over the years, steadily improved.

 length of service